CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 Try swapping the modules and fibers to determine which component is bad:

-- Swap the DAC, AOC or fiber patch cable(s) along the path with known good cables.
+- Swap the DAC, AOC or fiber patch cables along the path with known good cables.
 Does the test indicate that the symptoms change?
 - Swap the modules between the local and remote.
 Does the test indicate the symptoms move with the module or stay on the same neighbor?
 - Loopback tests: Move one of the modules to the neighbor and connect the two modules back-to-back in the same switch, ideally with the same cable.
 What does the test indicate now?
 Now, move both modules to the other side and repeat.
 Try to isolate the issue to a single fiber, module, port, platform or configuration.
 - Replace each module one at a time with a different module of the same type; the current module could be bad.